jchu60/docs.archit.us/docs/internal/modules/settings/index.md

 title: Settings
 ---

-Architus bot settings are dynamically rendered, consumed, and validated based off of a JSON schema as detailed below.
+The Settings tab is the place for server administrators to configure the way Architus interacts with their server, allowing them to set specific limits/assignments/etc. for various modules of the bot.
+To make this possible, settings are dynamically rendered, consumed, and validated based off of a JSON schema as detailed below.

 ## Get Guild Settings